microsoft/onnxruntime/dockerfiles/README.md

   HETERO:<DEVICE_TYPE_1>,<DEVICE_TYPE_2>..
   MULTI:<DEVICE_TYPE_1>,<DEVICE_TYPE_2>..
-  The <DEVICE_TYPE> can be any of these devices from this list ['CPU','GPU','MYRIAD']
+  The <DEVICE_TYPE> can be any of these devices from this list ['CPU','GPU','MYRIAD','HDDL']

   A minimum of two DEVICE_TYPE'S should be specified for a valid HETERO or Multi-Device Build.

   Example:
-  HETERO:MYRIAD,CPU  HETERO:GPU,CPU  MULTI:MYRIAD,GPU,CPU
+  HETERO:MYRIAD,CPU  HETERO:HDDL,GPU,CPU  MULTI:MYRIAD,GPU,CPU

 *This is the hardware accelerator target that is enabled by **default** in the container image.
 After building the container image for one default target, the application may explicitly choose a different target at run time with the same container by using the [Dynamic device selction API](https://github.com/microsoft/onnxruntime/blob/master/docs/execution_providers/OpenVINO-ExecutionProvider.md#dynamic-device-selection).*